- Conducting a ML/TF risk assessment

 The compliance officer may delegate certain duties to other employees of the reporting entity.
 For example, the compliance officer may delegate certain duties and functions that are specific to a local office or branch to ensure compliance procedures are implemented consistently at the particular branch.
 However, in these circumstances, the compliance officer is expected to retain responsibility for implementing and assessing the ongoing operation of the AML/CTF program.

-Part A of the AML/CTF program must be independently reviewed at regular intervals and the reporting entity must ensure the independence of the reviewer.
+Chapters 8.6 (standard programs) and 9.6 (joint programs) of the AML/CTF Rules require that Part A of the AML/CTF program be independently reviewed at regular intervals and the reporting entity must be able to demonstrate the independence of the reviewer.

 - the assumptions underlying the entity's ML/TF risk assessment